Pricing and Valuation under the Real-World Measure: The Martingale Hypothesis

+Hence, every complete financial market is sensitive to the information flow $\textbf{F}$ if and only if the discounted price processes turn out to be uniformly integrable $\P$-martingales with respect to $\textbf{F}$ after an appropriate choice of the numéraire.
+This leads to a Law of One Price.
+In fact, we have that $P_t=\E_\P\big(P_\infty\,|\,\mathcal{F}_t\big)$ with $P_t=S_t/S^\star_t$ for all $t\geq0$.
+Since the nominal value process $\big\{S^\star_t\big\}$ is $\textbf{E}$-adapted, we can always substitute $\mathcal{F}_t$ by $\mathcal{E}_t$.
+Theorem \ref{Th.: Martingale Hypothesis} also clarifies that the DFP $\{\Lambda_t\}$ given by Theorem \ref{Th.: Representation Theorem} is directly related to the GOP.
+More precisely, $S^\star_t/S^\star_\infty$ represents a \textit{state-price density} or \textit{pricing kernel}, so that

 \citet{Samuelson1965} claims that the nominal price process $\{S_t\}$ is a $\P$-martingale with respect to the natural filtration if future prices are ``properly anticipated.''
 In his proof he ignores interest and risk aversion.
-It is clear that this Martingale Hypothesis cannot be maintained when taking interest and/or risk preferences into consideration.
+It is clear that this Martingale Hypothesis cannot be maintained if one takes interest and/or risk preferences into consideration.
 Theorem \ref{Th.: Martingale Hypothesis} provides a generalization of Samuelson's Martingale Hypothesis.
-The trick is to apply the ``correct'' normalization of asset prices, i.e., to choose the GOP as a numéraire, if the market is complete and efficient.
-In this case we do not need to search for the risk-neutral measure $\Q\,$.
+The trick is to apply the ``correct'' discount factor to asset prices, i.e., to choose the GOP as a numéraire, given that the market is complete and sensitive.
+In this case, we obtain the simple real-world valuation formula $V_t=\E_\P\big(C/S^\star_\infty\,|\,\mathcal{F}_t\big)$ for all $t\geq0$ and each contingent claim $C\in\mathcal{E}_\infty$.
+This solves the remaining part of the fundamental problem discussed at the beginning of the introduction and at the end of Section \ref{Sec.: The 3rd FTAP}.

 The actual challenge is to find the GOP.
-This can be done by applying econometric procedures, but for this purpose it is not necessary to propagate any specific market model.
+In practical situations, this can be done by applying econometric procedures.
+For this purpose, it is not necessary to propagate any specific market model.
 Another possibility is to approximate the GOP by a linear combination of the market portfolio and the money-market account \citep[][Ch.\ 11]{Platen2006,PH2006}.
-In either case, it is not necessary to investigate any information that goes beyond the evolution of asset prices.
+In either case, since the market is sensitive, it is not necessary to investigate any information that goes beyond the evolution of asset prices and does not exceed the general information flow $\textbf{F}$.

-Theorem \ref{Th.: Martingale Hypothesis} guarantees that every complete financial market is efficient with respect to some information flow $\textbf{F}$ if the discounted price processes turn out to be uniformly integrable $\P$-martingales with respect to $\textbf{F}$.
-Proposition \ref{Pr.: Existence and uniqueness of the GOP} implies that in this case the strategy based on $\textbf{E}$, which has been chosen as a numéraire, is growth optimal with respect to $\textbf{F}$.
-By contrast, if one can find an asset whose discounted price process is not a uniformly integrable $\P$-martingale with respect to $\textbf{F}$, either the market is not complex, not efficient, or the chosen numéraire is not growth optimal.